Study Program

 'Biolab' and 'Working in Bioscience'

-Each student undertakes two lab internships - regular minimum duration: 6 weeks lab work (expendable for up to 6 months), followed by report writing time - that consist of a small, hypothesis-driven scientific research project, either in the laboratory of a Major Faculty member (Module ‘Biolab’), or in the context of another Major, within a foreign research program, or in a company with oncological research (Module 'Working in Bioscience').
+Each student undertakes two lab research internships - regular minimum duration: 6 weeks lab work (expendable for up to 6 months), followed by report writing time - that consist of a small, hypothesis-driven scientific research project, either in the laboratory of a Major Faculty member (Module ‘Biolab’), or in the context of another Major, within a foreign research program, or in a company with oncological research (Module 'Working in Bioscience').

 Specifications: